edgedb/easy-edgedb/chapter11/index.md

 https://geohack.toolforge.org/geohack.php?params=47.8_N_24.30_E
 ```

-The `url` property is not too hard to compute, thanks to the other two computed properties `ns_suffix` and `ew_suffix` which are used to show which part of the globe an event is taking place: either north or south, and either east or west.

 The `ns_suffix` property is either `_N_` or `_S_` depending on whether the latitute is greater than or less than zero.
 And `ew_suffix` is either `_E` or `_W` depending on whether the longitute is greater than or less than zero.
-The events in the book all take place in the north half of the planet, but who knows where the `PC` objects might end up exploring.
+The events in the book all take place in the north half of the planet, but we might as well give the possibility of exploring the south part of the globe.
+Who knows where the `PC` objects might end up exploring!

+The `url` property is then computed using the two suffixes, plus the absolute values of the locations so that they show up as positive numbers in the url.
+EdgeDB just happens to have a function called `math::abs()` that will let us turn any number into an absolute number.
+So Whitby, which is located at 54.4858 and -0.6206, should show up as `54.4858_N_0.6206_W` in the url: both absolute numbers, but with a `W` to represent that Whitby is at 0.6206 degrees to the *west*.

 ![An image showing how latitude and longitude are divided into north and south, and east and west](Lat_long.svg)

 Let's do a migration to add this `Event` type, and then insert one of the events in this chapter.
 It takes place on the night of September 11th when Dr. Van Helsing is trying to help Lucy.
-You can see that the `description` property is just a string that we write to make it easy to search later on.
+You can see that the `description` property is just a string to make it easy to search later on.
 It can be as long or as short as we like, and we could even just paste in parts of the book.

 ```edgeql
 insert Event {